Merchants' history is a family legacy

 With a stable business philosophy, a family work environment, and a focus on making a difference in the community, Merchants Bonding Company™ has an over 80-year history of experience, tradition, leadership, and innovation.

 E.H.
 Warner and Merle Milligan founded Merchants Mutual Bonding Company in 1933, and grew it with a consistent and conservative approach to surety that remains the cornerstone of Merchants' success.
 W.W.
 Warner became President in 1962, and led Merchants through the ups and downs of the economy and industry for nearly 30 years.
 He was succeeded by his son, William Warner, Sr. who continued the family legacy.

 Chairman of the Board and President Larry Taylor and Chief Operating Officer and Corporate Secretary Bill Warner, Jr. are members of the Warner family's fourth generation, now leading Merchants Bonding with the same care and commitment to clients, employees, and the community that has marked the growing success of this company.
 The legacy continues to grow.
-After eight decades, Merchants now does business in all 50 states.
-The company's headquarters is in West Des Moines, Iowa, with branches in Austin, Texas; Chicago, Illinois; Dallas-Fort Worth, Texas; Los Angeles, California; Seattle, Washington; Phoenix, Arizona; and Kansas City, Kansas.
-Merchants employs more than 130
+After eight decades, Merchants now handles business in all 50 states.
+The company's headquarters is in West Des Moines, Iowa, with branches in Austin, Texas; Charlotte, North Carolina; Chicago, Illinois; Cleveland, Ohio; Dallas/Fort Worth, Texas; Denver, Colorado; Kansas City, Kansas; Los Angeles, California; Philadelphia, Pennsylvania; Phoenix, Arizona; Seattle, Washington; Southern California; and Tampa, Florida.
+Merchants employs more than 150

 associates working to provide excellent underwriting and underwriting services.